BME-MIT-IET/iet-hf-2022-idegtepo/doc/UnitTesting.md

 ### I noticed that also in this file the **None** test was missing.
 After implementing the None tests the coverage was 100% for this file also.
 <p align="center"><img src="./static/LongNonRepAfter.png"></p>

+## Finding testable files

+### After digging in the coverage report I chose the files which had lower test coverages.